esitarski/CrossMgr/README.md

 Welcome to Cross Manager!
 Cross Manager is software used to score bike races.
 It has many features including support for RFID chip readers.
 Full documentation is in the CrossMgrHtml directory or under Help in the application.

-In addition to the application help files, there is a tutorial for CrossMgr [here](/https://github.com/esitarski/CrossMgr/blob/master/CrossMgrTutorial.docx) and an explanation of an RFID implementation using CrossMgrIpinj [here](https://github.com/esitarski/CrossMgr/blob/master/CrossMgrImpinj/CrossMgrImpinjReadme.docx).
+In addition to the application help files, there is a tutorial for CrossMgr [here](/https://github.com/esitarski/CrossMgr/blob/master/CrossMgrTutorial.docx) and an explanation of an RFID implementation using CrossMgrImpinj [here](https://github.com/esitarski/CrossMgr/blob/master/CrossMgrImpinj/CrossMgrImpinjReadme.docx).

 The software consists of a set of executables.
 For Cyclocross, MTB CX, TimeTrial, Road and Criterium races, you will need:

-* CrossMgr
+* CrossMgr for mass-start races and TT.
 * CrossMgrImpinj or CrossMgrAlien if you plan to use an RFID reader.
 * SeriesMgr if you plan to score a series of races.
+* TagReadWrite create your own tags.
+* CallupSeedingMgr to create callups using multiple criteria.

 If you are scoring Track races you will need: